jfy133/Hominid_Calculus_Microbiome_Evolution/README.md

 To explore if we have a structure in our data that can describe differences between each group we want to explore, we performed a Principal Coordinate Analysis to reduce the variation between the samples to human-readable dimensions.
-An important aspect of this analysis was the use
-Compositional Data (CoDA) principles - here implemented with PhILR - which allow us to apply 'traditional' statistics to taxonomic group comparisons.
+An important aspect of this analysis was the use of Compositional Data (CoDA) principles - here implemented with PhILR - which allow us to apply 'traditional' statistics to taxonomic group comparisons.

 The steps for the generation of PCoA are described in the R notebook `02-scripts.backup/017-PhILR_PCoA_20190527.Rmd`.
 However, the notebook ending